 A combination tour is without a doubt the one way that guests can enjoy the full Icelandic outdoor experience.
 Guests will go diving in the rocky Silfra and then travel on horseback through the gorgeous Mosfell Valley.

-If you are not keen on the diving, you can opt to instead go snorkelling in Silfra and then doing a little exploring in the Mosfell Valley on horseback.
+If you are not keen on the diving, you can opt to instead go snorkeling in Silfra and then doing a little exploring in the Mosfell Valley on horseback.

 Click on one of the four options above to find out dates of travel, departure times and a short description of what to expect on one of our beautiful horseback riding Iceland tours.